-The Traffic Trend section of the Network - Wired report contains two line graphs that provide traffic information about the wired switches in the network.
+The Traffic Trend graph of the Wired Network Report contain two line graphs that provide traffic information about the wired switches in the network.

-Use the drop-down menus to specify the time frame and the granularity of the graphs.
+Use the menu to specify the time granularity of the graphs.

-FIGURE 55 Network - Wired Traffic Trend
+FIGURE 55 Wired Network Report: Traffic Trend Graph

-Error Trend Tile
+Error Trend Graph

-The Error Trend section of the Network - Wired report contains a line graphs that provides the error count information - In error, Out errors, CRC and IN Discards erros over a period of time.
+The Error Trend graph of the Wired Network Report contains a line graph that provides the error count information over time: In Errors, Out Errors, CRC, and In Discards.

-Use the drop-down menus to specify the time frame and the granularity of the graphs.
+Use the menu to specify the time granularity of the graph.